quran/quran-ios/fastlane/README.md

 fastlane ios version_reset
 ```
 Resets the build to 0 and version to passed version value and push it to the origin.

+params version: the new version of the app
 ### ios beta
 ```
 fastlane ios beta